-You go scuba diving in Singapore?
+You can go scuba diving in Singapore?
 What on earth can you see?
-I’ve dived in many places around the region like Malaysia, the Philippines and Indonesia, but I had never even thought about going diving in Singapore’s renowned murky waters because I had that thought in my head – there will be nothing good to see.
-But over 100 dives later, I finally made that first plunge at Singapore’s southern offshore islands when I went scuba diving at Pulau Hantu with the folk from Pulau Hantu Blog and I definitely was surprised.
+I’ve dived in many places around the South East Asian region like Malaysia, the Philippines and Indonesia, but I had never even thought about going diving in Singapore.
+I didn’t think there would be anything worth seeing in Singapore’s renowned murky waters.
+But over 100 dives later, I finally made that first plunge at Singapore’s southern offshore islands when I went scuba diving at Pulau Hantu with the folk from Pulau Hantu Blog and I was pretty surprised by what I found.
 Here’s a look at what my experience scuba diving in Singapore was like.

 Why scuba dive in Singapore?

 I did my certification in Malaysia’s Tioman Island and since then I’ve scuba dived in many places around the world, mostly in the South East Asian region, but including more far-flung places like Colombia, Galapagos, Mombasa, Japan and Taiwan – you can read more about my scuba diving stories here.

 All I heard about Singapore’s waters from divers around me was that visibility was very, very low.
 Naval diver friends who trained in our waters said you could barely even see your own hand at times because the water was that murky.
 But ultimately I was curious to know what kind of critters you could find in our waters – after diving in macro-heavy places like Manado, I knew that sometimes you can find the strangest creatures even when the visibility is low.